finnigar/finnigar/README.md

     * In your resume, you may wish to emphasise certain parts by using boldface, or using italics.
     * To use **boldface:**
       * Put two astericks ("*"), then begin typing the word or phrase you wish to have bolded. **Do not put a space after the astericks.**
-      * Put two astericks at the end of the last word you would like bolded. **Do not put a space before the astericks.**
+      * Put two astericks at the end of the word or phrase you would like bolded. **Do not put a space before the astericks.**
     * To use _italicized_ font:
       * Use the "_" symbol (underscore).
       * Put an underscore symbol, then type the content you would like italicized
-      * Put a underscore at the end of the last word you would like to have italicized.
+      * Put a underscore at the end of the word or phrase you would like to have italicized.
       * **Similar to with bold, do not put a space after the first underscore or before the last underscore**
     * You can create text that is _**both italicized and bolded**_ by combining the use of underscores and astericks.
       * Type an underscore